Explore Victoria in style on a 3-hour luxury sightseeing adventure with Victoria Zero Emission Tours!

 Government House is the official residence of B.C.’s Lieutenant Governor.
 Set on 14 hectares in Victoria’s Rockland area, it features beautiful public gardens, scenic views, and historic charm.
-(Outside viewing only)
+(Drive time 6 mins, Outside viewing only)

 Craigdarroch Castle is a stunning Victorian-era mansion built in the late 1800s by coal baron Robert Dunsmuir.
 Located in Victoria, BC, it features intricate woodwork, stained glass, and rich history—offering a glimpse into the lives of Canada’s wealthy elite.
-(Outside viewing)
+(Drive time 2 mins, Outside viewing)

 The Fairmont Empress is Victoria’s iconic waterfront hotel, known for its grand architecture, royal guests, and famous Afternoon Tea overlooking the Inner Harbour.
 (Outside viewing only)